robert17/iotf-rtd/docs/messaging/payload.rst

 ===============

-The Foundation supports sending and recieving messages in any format, however we recommend the use of JSON and the IOTF event format specification.
+The Foundation supports sending and recieving messages in any format, however we recommend the use of JSON and the IoTF event format specification.

 ----

-IOTF JSON Payload Specification
+IoTF JSON Payload Specification
 -------------------------------

-It is simple to create a JSON message that meets the IOTF specification.
+It is simple to create a JSON message that meets the IoTF specification.

 * The message must be a valid JSON object (not an array) with only two top level
   elements: **d** and **ts**